AJLab-GH/Azure-vWAN-FAQ/README.md

 ## Contacting Fortinet

 Once you've completed the aforementioned steps, it’s essential to keep Fortinet in the loop.
-Send an email to: [azurevwan@fortinet.com](mailto:azurevwan@fortinet.com) with the Azure Service Request number you obtained in the previous Step, along with any other pertinent information.
+Send an email to: [azurevwan@fortinet.com](mailto:azurevwan@fortinet.com) with the Azure Service Request number you obtained in the previous step, along with any other pertinent information.

 ## Conclusion